 If you wake up with a dry, sore throat, simply having something hot or cold to drink can be soothing.
 Try a cup of tea with honey or a cup of water.
 Honey has antibacterial and antioxidant properties, according to the June 2013 issue of "Iranian Journal of Basic Medical Sciences."
 Honey is also touted to soothe a sore throat, although there is little quality research confirming this benefit.
 Sucking on cough drops or hard candy can help your dry throat because this can stimulate more saliva production.
 If your throat is more sore than dry, sucking on a popsicle or ice cubes can temporarily numb your throat, reducing the pain.

-Gargle with salt water to soothe and moisturize a sore, dry throat.
+If your sore and dry throat is related to a bacterial infection, gargling with warm salt water can make the mucous membranes less hospitable to bacteria.
 Stir a maximum of 1 tsp. of salt into a pint of warm water, and gargle with that as often you desire.
-If you use more salt than recommended, you will dry out your throat more, exacerbating the irritation.
+Avoid using more salt than recommended, as this will dry out your throat more, exacerbating the irritation.
 Another option is to use an antiseptic mouthwash.

 Treatment and Precautions

 Environmental irritants such as smoke, pollen or pet dander can irritate the throat and potentially cause dryness and soreness, so not smoking, and seeking treatment for allergies is important.
 Sometimes a dry, sore throat is a symptom of another health problem, such as a viral or bacterial infection or sleep apnea -- a condition characterized by pauses in breathing during sleep.
 Snoring and mouth breathing are signs of sleep apnea -- and waking up with a dry, sore throat is common with this condition.
 Other less common conditions can cause dry and sore throat, so see your doctor if your sore throat gets worse, persists, or if you have a high fever or rash.